Hatching duck eggs and raising ducklings are a little more challenging that hatching chicken eggs. These best practices

 At Joybilee Farm we hatch both chicks and ducklings using two Hova-bator circulated air incubators – one for incubating the eggs and one for hatching the eggs.
 While most of the best practices that I’m sharing apply to hatching duck eggs in any small table-top incubator, some are specific to the Hova-bator forced air incubators.

 I’ve also used a school model incubator with a built-in wet-bulb thermometer, and dial precision temperature control.
 While this model gave more control over temperature and humidity it was limited to 12 chicken eggs and was too small to adequately incubate large duck eggs.
-It was built for class room use, not home or hobby farm use.
-Built of hard plastic it was more expensive to purchase.
+It was built for classroom use, not home or hobby farm use.
+Built of hard plastic it is more expensive to purchase.
 The Hova-bator circulated air incubator is the best model for home or hobby farm use, where only a small number of chicks or ducklings are required each year.
 Projects that need a continuous hatch of chicks or ducklings should look beyond the available table top incubator models to a dedicated full-size Sportsman incubator and hatcher.

 Incubating duck eggs in the Hova-bator incubator

 The Hova-bator incubator is an entry-level incubator for homestead and hobby-farm use.
 Incubating eggs is a fun homeschool project, and the Hova-bator incubator makes it easy and affordable.
 We purchased our first Hova-bator 18 years ago for a homeschool science project.
 Hatching baby chicks is a “gateway drug” to homesteading, so be warned.
 One incubator for both incubating and hatching wasn’t ideal, so we bought a second Hova-bator five years later so that we could incubate in one and hatch in the other.

 While baby chicks hatch in 19 to 21 days – bantam chickens hatch sooner – duck eggs take a bit longer, 26 to 28 days for mallard types and 33 to 38 days for muscovies.
 With the longer incubation period that ducks require, they have a few more challenges to get a good hatch.
 I hope my experience using the Hova-bator to hatch duck eggs will help you improve your hatch rates, too.